 The voivodeship’s capital is perhaps most closely associated with Lower Silesia.
-It boasts many unique sites—the Old Town Square, Ostrów Tumski, the Leopoldina Aula, the Racławice Panorama, and the nationally renowned Wrocław Zoo.
+It boasts many unique sites—the Old Town Square, Ostrów Tumski (Cathedral Island), the Leopoldina Aula, the Racławice Panorama, and the nationally renowned Wrocław Zoo.

 The capital of Lower Silesia is situated on the Oder River, in the heart of the Silesian Lowlands.
 Wrocław’s jewel is undoubtedly its Market Square – one of the largest in Europe, with its Town Hall considered one of Poland’s most important monuments of Gothic bourgeois architecture.